 - Call to action

 - Contact information

 - Opt-in forms

 - Associations and awards

-TLDR: Internal links are safe to use in your footer, provided you don’t overuse them.
+TLDR: Internal links are safe for your footer, provided you don’t overuse them.
 In most cases, you should only link to your most important pages.
-External sitewide links are generally considered bad practice; if you need to have them, make sure you use a nofollow attribute.
+External sitewide links are generally considered a bad practice; if you need them, use a no follow attribute.